 Season 3: A slightly different variation of Fusion Dance, between a physical human and a physical Digimon becomes the gimmick for that season.

-Come Season 4, and we have humans physically merging together with the souls of various Digimon to fight as one.
+Come Season 4, we have humans physically merging together with the souls of various Digimon to fight as one.

 Lucemon actually thought he was God.
 In The Bible, God is described both as a being of blindinglight and deepshadow.
-Lucemon Chaos mode had both of these attributes, except he was evil and crazy.
+Lucemon Falldown mode had both of these attributes, except he was evil and crazy.
 He convinced himself that he was God and thus only he should rule over everything.

 Although much maligned, the Royal Knights arc actually shows what is probably the most realistic portrayal of Digimon gaining experience and strength in the entire series.
 They go from being new to the form and getting curb-stomped, to giving the knights some trouble, to fighting them on even footing, to finally beating them.

 How was Takuya able to predict what that storm would do after he returned to the Digital World?
 It makes some sense when you consider that the Warriors' combined form is Susanoomon.
-Susanoo was the god of storms in Japanese Mythology.
+Susanoo is the god of storms in Japanese Mythology.

 Why are the Human-spirit Digimon Adult-classed?
 Because, it a way, they evolved from the chosen children.